DaveTheCredible/David-McGee.xyz/content/Humor/All the Blood Drained from the Young Man's Face.md

 She was caught.

-She was rejecting Jehovah because she didn't want to die.
+She was rejecting Jehovah because she'd prefer to stay alive.

----

-"You're raising all of these objections because you wear prophylactics.
-Am I right?"

-All the blood drained from the old man's face.

-He was caught.

-He was rejecting God because he didn't like God's morality.

 ---